 - Unlimited fresh water (a must—dairy goats drink a ton).

 The difference in milk yield and quality when I upgraded my feed was night and day.
 Good feed equals good milk.
+That’s why I always study feeding dairy goats for higher yield and tailor their nutrition seasonally.
+And remember: how to prevent mastitis in dairy goats starts with cleanliness, hydration, and stress-free milking.

 Beyond Milk: Value-Added Products